 Variety in transportation capacities and increase in shipping demand have empowered service providers to enhance their supply chain activities.
 The third-party logistics market is expected to advance as service providers are moving towards computerized cargo installment and review administrations to diminish costs.
 The Suppliers are gaining upper hand by diminishing CAPEX, relieving risks, overseeing stock and concentrating on chief industry discipline.

 Know more about this report: request for sample pages

-The global third party logistics market is segmented on the basis of service, mode of transport, end-user, and geography.
-Based on service, the market is segmented into Dedicated Contract Carriage, Domestic Transportation Management, International Transportation Management, Warehousing and Distribution, and others.
-The international transportation management segment accounted for the highest share of the global market in 2017 owing to rising international trades, need for increased efficiency in logistics and transportation activities, and rising trend of e-commerce.
+The third party logistics market is segmented on the basis of service, mode of transport, end-user and geography.
+Based on service, the market is classified into Dedicated Contract Carriage, Domestic Transportation Management, International Transportation Management, Warehousing and Distribution and others.
+The International Transportation Management segment accounted for the highest revenue share of the global market in 2018 owing to rising international trades, need for increased efficiency in logistics and transportation activities and staggering growth of e-commerce.

 Domestic Transportation Management (DTM) seized a market share of over 35% in 2018.
 Globalization has increased international and domestic trades resulting in demanding increase in efficiency in logistics and transportation activities and effect timely delivery.

 The international transportation management services increased in effective growth due to an increase in supply chain management and frenzied global economic activity.
 Furthermore, trade liberalization policies have propelled international trade thus making these services all the more demanding in question.

 Manufacturing sector registered a highest revenue in 2018 in the 3PL market.
 This growth was majorly due to the increasing focus on manufacturing activities in countries such as China, India, Mexico, and U.S., thus companies outsourcing the logistics activities.
 This push was majorly due to economic and regulatory reforms by the governments of these countries.